 Reliability vs. Coax Cable Internet

 Despite the account creation headaches, I still like Verizon’s actual 5G Internet service overall.
-So far, it’s been fast, reliable, and trouble-free.
+So far, it’s been fast, reliable, and trouble-free, and it has saved me hundreds of dollars in the first year.

 I believe that using CATV coax cable to send high-speed data is going to go obsolete, kind of like DSL.
 With DSL, data was being sent over analog phone lines, something not intended for that purpose.
 Similarly, with cable, high-speed data is being sent over coax originally intended for analog TV signals.
 I believe the current ideal methods for sending high-speed data are either fiber or 5G wireless.

-I’m hoping that cell towers will be more resistant to interruptions due to high winds, Earthquakes, and so on.
-Only time will tell.
+I’m hoping that cell towers will be more resistant to interruptions due to high winds, storms, earthquakes, and so on.
+So far it seems so.

 Perks?

 Finally, Verizon offers various perks for signing up.
-When I signed up, they offered a $50 food delivery service gift card and a $50 Verizon gift card.
-Note that you have to sign up to get these perks after you create your account, or else you won’t get these.
+When I signed up, they offered a $50 DoorDash food delivery service gift card and a $50 Verizon gift card.
+Note that you have to register to get these perks after you create your account, or else you won’t get them.
 It’s unfortunate that they don’t come automatically.

-My Door Dash gift card (actually, it is an email with a discount code) arrived very quickly, within a few days if I remember correctly.
+My Doo Dash gift card (actually, it is an email with a discount code) arrived very quickly, within a few days if I remember correctly.

 The Verizon “gift card” took over thirty days to arrive by email, but there is a portal where you can check status.
 I was hoping I could use this “gift card” on anything, like a debit card, but it really is just a $50 discount code for the Verizon store.
 I used it to buy a phone charger and cable since I’m always using those.
 But again, the Verizon store website was terrible, and it was hard to find where to enter the code, and even after I did, the site eventually “lost” my gift card balance.
 I got on chat and completed the order manually through them, but it was a hassle.